gipfeli-io/documentation/docs/infrastructure/basics.md

 * It is the only way to ensure sensitive variables are not logged in any outputs/traces
 * It integrates seamlessly with Cloud Run

-## Persistence
+## Data layer

-The persistence layer stores all the data our application needs and/or generates.
+The data layer stores all the data our application needs and/or generates.
 We use Cloud Storage and Cloud SQL.

 ### GCP: Cloud Storage